YONGS13/Hacktoberfest1/README.md

 # Hacktoberfest1
-Hello I am here to learn and do some code
+Hello I am here to learn and do some code.yay?